corefan/xenko-docs/en/manual/virtual-reality/enable-vr.md

 | Property                | Description
 |-------------------------|--------
-| Ignore camera rotation  | Disables camera movement from inputs other than VR devices, helping to reduce [VR sickness](vr-sickness.md)
+| Ignore camera rotation  | Disable camera movement from inputs other than VR devices, helping to reduce [VR sickness](vr-sickness.md)
 | Resolution scale        | The resolution of the image displayed in the VR device.
-Higher resolutions produce better images, but require more CPU
+Higher resolutions produce better images, but require more CPU.

 ## Multisample anti-aliasing

 As aliasing artifacts are more obvious in VR, we recommend you enable **MSAA** (multisample anti-aliasing) in the forward renderer properties (above the VR settings).

 ![MSAA](media/MSAA.png)

+>[!Note]
+>MSAA isn't supported for DirectX 11 or lower.

 ## Disable screen synchronization